Joe Skipper is one of Britain’s biggest talents on the middle and long-distance triathlon scene.

 Joe’s current cycling equipment of choice consists of the Argon 18 E-119 Tri+ Disc bike, featuring Revolver Wheels and components including the Trokia TMD TriSpoke, ASYMM rear disc, Kronostok FWS 7, ErgoMono Tribar Unit and FrictionLESS chain – making alterations dependent on course and weather conditions.

 For clothing, Joe uses the DHB Aeron Trisuit – a suit he helped design in 2020 after spending time with DHB’s design and development team.
 His footwear of choice is Hoka run shoes (for whom he is an ambassador).

-Other listed sponsors include CBD Triathlete, Luke Sport and Torq Nutrition.
+Other listed sponsors include Hoka, CBD Triathlete, Luke Sport and Torq Nutrition.